scoconno/scoconno.github.io/mind/personal/notes.md

 ![image](rikersoul.jpg)

-The success of this view requires, of course, that there exists souls.
-Later in the semester, we will discuss a view that the mind is identical to the soul and talk in detail about what souls are meant to be then.
+The success of this view requires that there exist souls.
+Later in the course, we will discuss a view that the mind is identical to the soul and talk in detail about what souls are meant to be then.
 For now, let us note the following few details about them.

 ![image](cube.jpg)